allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 [Mesos](https://mesos.apache.org/) and
 Marathon as our main framework.
 Below is the story of our scaling issues with Marathon as our main (and so far only) framework on the top of Apache Mesos.
+Below image is a snapshot of a traffic visualization for our services.
+It is generated with [vizceral](https://github.com/Netflix/vizceral).

 ![Microservices visualization](/img/articles/2017-03-08-hitting-the-wall/vizceral.jpg)